mageni/mageni/README.md

 - [Legal](#legal)

 ## The Problem
-Defenders are facing the most sophisticated threat landscape ever and damages have soared—the Federal Bureau of Investigation’s 2021 IC3 report found that the cost of cybercrime now totals more than USD6.9 billion.
+The world is facing the most sophisticated threat landscape ever and damages have soared—the Federal Bureau of Investigation’s 2021 IC3 report found that the cost of cybercrime now totals more than USD6.9 billion.
 If it were measured as a country, then cybercrime — which is predicted to inflict damages totaling $10.5 trillion USD globally in 2025 — would be the world’s third-largest economy after the U.S. and China (Cybersecurity Ventures).

 - Unpatched and exposed services account for 82% of successful attack (Tetra Defense)
 - 60% of breach victims were breached due to an unpatched known vulnerability (Ponemom Institute)